Immersion-Dojo/ai-language-explainer/DEBUG_INSTRUCTIONS.md

 1. Open Anki
 2. Go to Tools > Add-ons
-3. Select "GPT Explaination Generator"
+3. Select "GPT Language Explainer"
 4. Click "View Files"

 This will open the addon directory where the log files are stored.